walterhiggins/ickyjs/docs/examples/todo-list/README.md

 * [x] _Clear Completed_ available when >0 Completed items
 * [x] Bulk complete/uncomplete

 The purpose of the ToDoMVC project is to provide example code that exercises each framework.
+The icky.js implementation is a fraction of the size of the vanilla ES6 implementation.

 [td]: http://todomvc.com/
 [van]: https://github.com/tastejs/todomvc/tree/master/examples/vanilla-es6